Locust Lumber: A Natural, Long-Lasting Alternative to Pressure-Treated Wood

 Environmental Impact

-Locust: Sustainable and biodegradable — no toxins
+Locust: Sustainable and biodegradable — no toxins, the scraps and building waste make great firewood.

 Pressure-Treated: Often ends up in landfills due to chemical treatment